Where Are You Stuck?

 l Are you getting conditional job offers?

 If you can’t answer yes to all these questions, you will never see a badge!
 Wherever you answer no, you cannot go onto the next step to gain a badge.
 Where are you stuck?
-Check out the appropriate sections above where you are stuck to gain the information to get on with getting that badge.
+Check out the appropriate sections of our program where you are stuck to gain the information to get on with getting that badge.

 Many write e-mails like this: I know I have what it takes to make it as a full-timer.